Matrix Completion from Noisy Entries: Introduction

 \emph{Worst case model.} In this model $Z$ is arbitrary, but we have an uniform bound on the size of its entries: $|Z_{ij}|\le Z_{\rm max}$.
-The basic parameter entering our main results is the operator norm of $\tZ^E$, which is bounded as follows. \begin{thm} If $Z$ is a random matrix drawn according to the independent entries model, then there is a constant $C$ such that,
+The basic parameter entering our main results is the operator norm of $\tZ^E$, which is bounded as follows in these two noise models. \begin{thm} If $Z$ is a random matrix drawn according to the independent entries model, then for any sample size $|E|$ there is a constant $C$ such that,